Mercedes Adaptive Damping System ADS Suspension

 If your Mercedes does not have ADS, you can not adjust the stiffness of the suspension.
 The vehicle adjusts the ride height automatically, or you can raise the vehicle.
 But that does not change the stiffness of the suspension.

 Having used an R500 with ADS, my preferred setting is NORMAL.
 Sport makes you feel every little bump on the road.
-Simultaneously, the COMFORT setting feels as the car needs new struts and there is too much bouncing.
+Simultaneously, the COMFORT setting feels like the car needs new struts and has too much bouncing.
 The soft setting is good if you drive in a city with bad roads, but the downside is that it can shorten the life of the airbags.
 In Comfort ADS settings, the suspension airbags move up and down the most.

 How can I determine if my Mercedes has ADS?